 How do I make a complaint or find out more information?
 To start with get medical treatment and confirm your diagnosis.
 REPORT all contaminated food and food poisoning along with food recalls to your local health department.

-Montana County Health Departments (Please report any suspected food illness since your illness may be considered an outbreak, but only if you call, you may also email us and we will put you in touch with the right officials to investigation and help you and your family with the process.
+Montana and Oregon County Health Departments (Please report any suspected food illness since your illness may be considered an outbreak, but only if you call, you may also email us and we will put you in touch with the right officials to investigation and help you and your family with the process.

-Unfortunately due to medical confidentiality provisions in Montana Law sometimes Montanans are the last to know about an outbreak.
+Unfortunately due to medical confidentiality provisions in Montana and Oregon Law sometimes Montanans are the last to know about an outbreak.
 The sooner a food poisoning illness or severe allergic reaction to contaminated food, the sooner the public will be alerted.
 Because this alert process may take up to 9 months to a year to be declared we have created a website where you can report incidences of food poisoning and illness to provide an early alert and help others avoid serious illness or death.

 PLEASE SHARE INFORMATION.
 Don’t let the big food corporations get away with making a profit at the expense of safety.

 We help you and your family recovers from devastating food illness, recover what is fair, hold the food corporations accountable.
 We will be there when and where you need us.
 An experienced attorney from our office you chose will handle your case personally.
 Our primary goal is to get you the health care you need to get better and protect the public from unsafe practices often perpetrated by the large food corporations.